hps/heartland-woocommerce-plugin/README.md

 Changelog
 ------------
 #### 1.11.11
-* Fix issue with subscription produts.
+* Fix issues with subscription products.
 Gift cards will be disabled for subscription products
+* Fix issues with subscription products.
+Prevent amount error when updating payment

 #### 1.11.10
 * Fix PayPal button issue in Firefox on cart page